Please note that all recipients of Omohundro Institute fellowships are expected to provide an ORCID identifier.

 - c.v.
 (2 pages maximum)

-- Commitment either to host the digitized material or make it available elsewhere for public access.
 N.B.: If the materials are under license to a vendor, the letter should also explain that the library has permission to reproduce and make available these materials.

 Applications are due November 1.